What to know about this topic:

 In addition to the above, Canadian senior citizens are also eligible for a number of tax credits.

-Here's a look at what you can claim:
+Here's a brief overview of what you can claim:

 The Age Amount

-For anyone with a net income less than $82,353, the federal government allows you to claim the Age Amount on line 301 of your tax return.
-If your income was $35,466 or less you can claim the max amount $7,033.
-For amounts in between those wo figures there is a Federal Worksheet to help you calculate the tax credit you will receive.4
+For anyone with a net income less than $90,313 (in 2021), the federal government allows you to claim the Age Amount on line 301 of your tax return.
+Get all the details on this straight from the source.

 Also note that you can transfer all or part of this Age Amount to a spouse or common-law partner, or conversely you can claim all or part of your spouse's or partner's Age Amount.
 The CRA offers more about amounts transferred from your spouse or common-law partner.